Tech Tips & Guides

 High FPS ensures smoother gameplay, quicker reaction times, and clearer visuals, especially beneficial in competitive gaming scenarios.

-You can measure FPS using built-in game settings, GPU overlays like NVIDIA GeForce Experience, or third-party apps such as FRAPS or MSI Afterburner.
+You can measure FPS using built-in game settings, GPU overlays like NVIDIA GeForce Experience, or third-party apps such as MSI Afterburner paired with RivaTuner Statistics Server (RTSS).

 Low FPS typically results from insufficient hardware (GPU/CPU), overly demanding game settings, outdated drivers, or resource-intensive background applications.